 Using a Dehydrator

 Dried, salted fish can be used in a variety of ways from being served as a snack to adding flavor to other dishes.
 Rinse salted and dried fish before adding it to your recipes to tone down the strong salt flavor.
-Dried fish can be crumbled over salads and pastas, added to soups and is a staple of many Asian recipes.
+Dried fish can be crumbled over salads and pastas or added to soups.
+It's a staple of many Asian recipes.